francois2metz/asilite/README.md

 ## Acknowledgement

-Thanks to the team at arretsurimages to have an API.
-I don't like the choice of using javascript on the client side, but the API is very simple to use.
+Thanks to the team at arretsurimages for the API.
+I disagree with the choice of using javascript on the client side, but the API is very simple to use.

 ## License